jpeters-cloud/requirement-analysis/README.md

 1. **Clarity and Direction:** Requirement Analysis provides a clear understanding of what the software should achieve, which guides the development team throughout the project.
 2. **Improved Planning:** Accura

+## Why is Requirement Analysis Important?

+Requirement Analysis is a foundational phase in the software development process because it helps ensure that the end product aligns with the users’ expectations and business goals.
+Here are three key reasons why it is critical in the SDLC:

+### 1. Reduces Development Costs and Time
+By identifying clear, complete, and correct requirements early on, teams can avoid costly changes, rework, or misdirection later in the project.
+It helps developers and designers understand exactly what is needed before starting work.

+### 2. Improves Communication Between Stakeholders
+Requirement analysis facilitates effective communication among developers, clients, users, and project managers.
+It creates a shared understanding and helps avoid assumptions or misunderstandings that could lead to project failure.

+### 3. Enhances Quality and User Satisfaction
+When requirements are well-defined and validated, the final product is more likely to meet user expectations, comply with business goals, and perform as intended.
+This improves both product quality and client satisfaction.